rjspencer/docs/theming.md

 ### if:CommentIsReply
 Check to see if a comment is a reply to another comment

+### if:ContentIsExclusive
+Check to see if content is exclusive or not

 ### if:ContentIsFanSubmitted
 Check to see if a content item was fan submitted or not